 How cost factors into the Build vs Buy debate

-Of course there were a bunch of factors that contributed to the overall decision – time sensitivity, future roadmap of vendor, security etc - but when we looked at our three most recent build vs buy decisions, two common themes definitely emerged: cost and how core the feature is to our competitive advantage.
+Of course, there were a bunch of factors that contributed to the overall decision – time sensitivity, the future roadmap of the vendor, security etc – but when we looked at our three most recent build vs buy decisions, two common themes definitely emerged: cost and how core the feature is to our competitive advantage.

 There are several considerations under cost.